terminalcloud/apps/docs/piwik.md

 - No data limit

 ## Usage
-- Spin up your Piwik container and point your browser to http://yourterminalname-80.terminal.com
+- Spin up your Piwik Terminal and point your browser to http://yourterminalname-80.terminal.com
 - Login with user and pass: **admin | terminal.com**
 - Go yo *Settings > Website* and add the site URL to be analyzed.